List of countries and others expelling Russian diplomats

 — SPAIN, NETHERLANDS, DENMARK, ITALY, ALBANIA, AUSTRALIA: Two Russian diplomats expelled from each country.

-— HUNGARY, SWEDEN, CROATIA, ROMANIA, FINLAND, ESTONIA, IRELAND, NORWAY, MACEDONIA, MONTENEGRO: One Russian diplomat expelled from each country.
+— HUNGARY, SWEDEN, CROATIA, ROMANIA, FINLAND, ESTONIA, IRELAND, NORWAY, MACEDONIA, MONTENEGRO, GEORGIA: One Russian diplomat expelled from each country.

 — LATVIA: One Russian diplomat expelled, plus one Russian representative of a Russian company blacklisted.